Tom-Hudson88/Capstone/README.md

 [alternative fuel sites](https://tom-hudson88.github.io/maps/)

-This folium clustered map shows the locations of these public charging stations.
+This Folium clustered map shows the locations of these public charging stations.
 With the focus on Nashville, it is apparent that the number of locations is low outside of the downtown and mid-town areas.
 Of the roughly 187 charging sites, 140 are in downtown and mid-town.
 An additional 33 are at the airport.
 This speaks a great deal to convenience but is not insurmountable if you can charge your car at home.

 What does this map tell us about travelling distances in an EV?
-Suppose you were taking a trip from Nashville to, for the chocolate lovers of the world, Hersey, Pennsylvania.
+Suppose you were taking a trip from Nashville to, for the chocolate lovers of the world, Hershey, Pennsylvania.
 What is the availability of charging stations, or will I have to rent a gasoline vehicle?
 Looking at the map, you can choose a route through Kentucky and Ohio at 753 miles, through Kentucky and West Virginia at 764 miles, or east through Tennessee then up through western part of Virginia at 730 miles.
 This last route will be used to illustrate this trip.

 Assuming a vehicle with a range of 300 miles, there are 23 charging stations in the Kingsport, Johnson City, and Bristol, TN area.
 That is the first leg of approximately 300 miles.
 Depending on the type of charging station, 15 minutes will get an 80% charge.
 The next leg should not exceed 240 miles.
 That should get you to Winchester, VA.
 There are 41 charging stations in the Winchester area.
 The final leg will comprise of 90 miles, leaving you with a charge of approximately 50%.
 This is definitely not as convenient as gasoline, but, with proper planning, is workable.